ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-02-data-visualization.md

 -----

-It is not good-to-have, or nice-to-have, it's a must have - *data visualization*.
-It is a core, analytical skill required for problem-solving.
+*Data visualization* is a core, analytical skill required for problem-solving, it's a must-have skillset.